salesforce-ux/theo/README.md

   },

   // Optional
-  // Array of design property files to be imported
+  // Array of design token files to be imported
   // "aliases" will be imported as well
   // "aliases" will already be resolved
   // "global" will already be merged into into each prop